imaspons/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 - Test_data (2947 rows, 563 columns) is created by merging subject_test, y_test, x_test using cbind() function.
 - Train_data (7352 rows, 563 column) is created by merging subject_train, y_train, x_train using cbind() function.
 - MergedData (10299 rows, 563 column) is created by merging test_data, train_data using rbind() function

-Extracts only the measurements on the mean and standard deviation for each measurement MergedData2 (10299 rows, 88 columns) is created by subsetting MergedData, selecting only columns: ID, activity and the measurements on the mean and standard deviation (std) for each measurement
+- MergedData2 (10299 rows, 88 columns) is created by subsetting MergedData, selecting only columns: ID, activity and the measurements on the mean and standard deviation (std) for each measurement.

 Appropriately labels the data set with descriptive variable names: